 If you’re a Campaigner, you may feel responsible for the happiness of others.
 When you’re feeling down yourself, however, you may need to let go of your “happy” facade and allow yourself to feel your own emotions.
 Try spending your mental health day with an honest yet affectionate friend and let yourself vent, cry, be quiet, celebrate, or whatever else suits your mood.
-Later, try an activity that makes you smile just by thinking about it: ice-cream party!
+Later, try an activity that makes you smile just by thinking about it: Ice cream party!
 Flamenco dancing!
 Netflix binge!
-Or just go out and make some new friends.
+Or, just go out and make some new friends.

 Logisticians pride themselves on their reliability and take their personal responsibilities seriously, but if they don’t take care of themselves too, they can become overstrained.
 Considering that these personalities are the most likely to take a careful and methodical approach to life, they’ll probably want to plan out their entire mental health day.

-Logisticians like you are usually at their most relaxed when they’re given time to do an activity that involves clear instructions and leaves little room for guesswork.
+Logisticians like you are usually most relaxed when given time to do an activity that involves clear instructions and leaves little room for guesswork.
 This could be something as simple as mowing the lawn or gardening, or perhaps something more leisurely like a bike ride or a stroll through the park.
 Using your mental health day to get caught up on a project that you haven’t had time for is an option too.
 Allow yourself to enjoy the comfort of familiarity.

 Defenders are always there to help protect and support their friends and family through their problems, but over time, that can become a heavy burden to bear.
 Defender personalities give so much of themselves that, unless they tend to their own needs, they may reach a mental or emotional breaking point.

-If you’re an overstressed Defender, it could be helpful to spend time on a beloved hobby that you’ve been neglecting – clarinet, knitting, tennis, or anything else that tickles your fancy.
+If you’re an overstressed Defender, it could be helpful to spend time on a beloved hobby that you’ve been neglecting – playing the clarinet, knitting, tennis, or anything else that tickles your fancy.
 After taking some time for yourself, join your loved ones in a way that you find rewarding.
 Since you may feel that your work is never done, set aside a few minutes on your mental health day to write down some of the things you’ve done to benefit others, just to help yourself appreciate all the work you really do.

 Executives, much like Commanders, are reluctant to take a break, even if it’s for their own mental health.
 But being the model citizen all the time can become exhausting for anyone if they don’t take time to relax once in a while.

 To have an effective mental health day, all you may need to do as an Executive is set aside your obligations and just have fun for a few hours – have brunch with friends, enjoy a night out with your significant other, or even take the time to read a book that’s been on your list.
-Afterward, if you feel rested enough, then you can spend the rest of the day reorganizing your priorities and planning out solutions to the issues that are weighing on your mind the most.
+Afterward, if you feel rested enough, you can spend the rest of the day reorganizing your priorities and planning out solutions for the issues weighing on your mind the most.

-Although Consuls are the most likely of all personalities to feel in touch with themselves and to be satisfied with their life, they can still experience burnout and stress like everyone else.
+Although Consuls are the most likely of all personalities to feel in touch with themselves and to be satisfied with their lives, they can still experience burnout and stress like everyone else.
 This is especially true if tensions have arisen in their personal relationships, as these sensitive, conflict-averse types can easily feel hurt by criticism from others.

-If you’re a Consul, you may be so used to supporting others that giving yourself even small amounts of time to destress may seem like a foreign concept.
+If you’re a Consul, you may be so used to supporting others that giving yourself even small amounts of time to de-stress may seem like a foreign concept.
 You may feel more comfortable connecting with others than spending time alone.
 We recommend getting together with a friend to do a fun activity – perhaps a DIY craft, playing with pets, or a picnic in the park.

 For Virtuosos, mental health days may already be a way of life.
 Perhaps more than any other personality type, when Virtuosos get overwhelmed with obligations or frustrated by overly structured environments, they know that they need to take time to get to the things they love – or simply move on to something new.

 As a Virtuoso, you know what you love, but you probably also feel the urge to switch things up sometimes.
-For a mental recharge, dive into your favorite activities or check out a new interest they you’ve been dying to explore.
+For a mental recharge, dive into your favorite activities or check out a new interest you’ve been dying to explore.
 You may want to spend your time tinkering, playing a beloved video game, or enjoying any other activity that simply allows you to be yourself – either alone or with others who share your interests.

 To effectively recuperate and reenergize, Adventurers like you should give themselves time and space, allowing themselves to become reinspired by the world around them, instead of discouraged by it.
 You mustn’t try to force creative energy, though – that can be counterproductive.
 But strolling through an art exhibit, exploring a new city, listening to treasured songs from the past, and other diversions can help you reconnect with yourself and recharge.